Six Feet Under (TV series)

-Six Feet Under is an American drama television series created and produced by Alan Ball.
-It premiered on the premium network HBO in the United States on June 3, 2001, and ended on August 21, 2005, spanning 63 episodes across five seasons.
-It depicts the lives of the Fisher family, who run a funeral home in Los Angeles, along with their friends and lovers.
+Six Feet Under is an American drama television series created and produced by Alan Ball for the television network HBO.
+It premiered on June 3, 2001, and ended on August 21, 2005, after five seasons consisting of 63 episodes.

-The ensemble drama stars Peter Krause, Michael C. Hall, Frances Conroy, Lauren Ambrose, Freddy Rodriguez, Mathew St. Patrick, and Rachel Griffiths as the central characters.
-It was produced by Actual Size Films and The Greenblatt/Janollari Studio, and was shot on location in Los Angeles and in Hollywood studios.
+The show follows the Fisher family, who run a funeral home in Los Angeles, along with their friends and lovers.
+It stars Peter Krause, Michael C. Hall, Frances Conroy, Lauren Ambrose, Freddy Rodriguez, Mathew St. Patrick, and Rachel Griffiths.
+It was produced by Actual Size Films and the Greenblatt/Janollari Studio, and was shot on location in Los Angeles and in Hollywood studios.

-Six Feet Under received widespread critical acclaim, particularly for its writing and acting, and consistently drew high ratings for the HBO network.
-It is widely regarded as one of the greatest television series of all time.
-The show's finale has also been described as one of the greatest television series finales.
-The series won numerous awards, including nine Emmy Awards, three Screen Actors Guild Awards, three Golden Globe Awards, and a Peabody Award.
+Six Feet Under received acclaim, particularly for its writing and acting, and drew high ratings.
+It is regarded as one of the greatest television series of all time.
+The series finale, "Everyone's Waiting", has also been described as one of the greatest in television.
+Its awards include nine Emmy Awards, three Screen Actors Guild Awards, three Golden Globe Awards and a Peabody Award.

 Show synopsis

-The show stars Peter Krause as Nate Fisher, whose funeral director father (Richard Jenkins) dies and bequeaths ownership of Fisher & Sons Funeral Home to Nate and his other son David (Michael C. Hall).
+The show stars Peter Krause as Nate Fisher, whose funeral director father (Richard Jenkins) dies and bequeaths ownership of the Fisher & Sons funeral home to Nate and his other son David (Michael C. Hall).
 The Fisher clan also includes widow Ruth Fisher (Frances Conroy) and daughter Claire Fisher (Lauren Ambrose).
-Other regulars include mortician and family friend Federico Diaz (Freddy Rodriguez), Nate's on-again/off-again girlfriend Brenda Chenowith (Rachel Griffiths), and David's long-term boyfriend Keith Charles (Mathew St. Patrick).
+Other regulars include mortician Federico Diaz (Freddy Rodriguez), Nate's on-again/off-again girlfriend Brenda Chenowith (Rachel Griffiths), and David's long-term boyfriend Keith Charles (Mathew St. Patrick).

-On one level, the show is a conventional family drama, dealing with such issues as interpersonal relationships, dysfunction, infidelity, personal growth, and religion.
+On one level, the show is a conventional family drama, dealing with such issues as interpersonal relationships, sex, masculine homosexuality, dysfunction, infidelity, personal growth, and religion.
 At the same time, it is distinguished by its focus on the topic of death, which it explores on personal, religious, and philosophical levels.
-Each episode begins with a death, the cause of which ranges from heart attack to murder to accidental death or sudden infant death syndrome.
+Most episodes begin with a death, the cause of which ranges from heart attack to murder to accidental death or sudden infant death syndrome.
 That death usually sets the thematic tone for each episode, allowing the characters to reflect on their current fortunes and misfortunes in a way that is illuminated by the death and its aftermath.
-The show also uses dark humor and surrealism throughout its seasons.

 A recurring plot device consists of a character having an imaginary conversation with the deceased; for example, Nate, David, and Federico sometimes "converse" with the deceased at the beginning of the episode, while the corpse is being embalmed, or during funeral planning or the funeral itself.
 Sometimes, the characters converse with other deceased characters, most notably Nathaniel Fisher Sr. The show's creator Alan Ball said this represents the living characters' internal dialogues expressed in the form of external conversations.